hackclub/hackclub/workshops/ajar/README.md

 }
 ```

-Finally change the invokation of the old `drawUserCell` inside of `drawScreen`
+Finally change the invocation of the old `drawUserCell` inside of `drawScreen`
 to invoke `drawCircle` instead:

 ```js
 drawCircle(x, y, 40);
 ```

-Lastly, below that invokation (which draws the user cell), we are going to draw
+Lastly, below that invocation (which draws the user cell), we are going to draw
 the food:

 ```js